johnvenkiah/CI_MS2_John_Venkiah/README.md

 ## Acnowledgements

-The tutors at Code Institute
+The tutors at Code Institute, especially John and Sean, gave me very good advice.